YQ-XiaMLTech/ALS-classification/README.md

 - **Results:** Achieved **91% classification accuracy**, distinguishing ALS subtypes with high precision.
 - **Current Status:** The study has been **submitted to Scientific Reports**.

+## **Citation**
+If you use the Miniset-DenseSENet code and/or its dataset, please cite our papers titled "Improving ALS detection and cognitive impairment stratification with attention-enhanced deep learning models" [https://doi.org/10.48550/arXiv.2412.04442](https://www.nature.com/articles/s41598-025-90881-9)

 ## **Contact**
 For any questions or collaboration inquiries, feel free to contact: